 Clicking on the first cell of the column Y'(X) will allow you to fit the curve.
-In this case, we will fit it as a
+In this case, we will fit it as a three parameter exponential curve.

 Next, click on the 'Calculate' button to generate the error and the parameters of the fitting and finally click on the OK button to draw the fitting curve.